Looking for dirt bikes with training wheels, but don’t know how to find the best options for your kid?

 The Suzuki DR-Z50 is an ideal choice for young riders who are just starting out.
 It features a 49cc four-stroke engine, automatic transmission, and an adjustable throttle limiter.

-All three of these dirt bikes are designed to be easy to control and maneuver, making them perfect for young riders who are just learning to ride.
+All three of these dirt bikes with training wheels are designed to be easy to control and maneuver, making them perfect for young riders who are just learning to ride.
 The addition of training wheels provides an extra layer of stability and confidence, making the learning process smoother and more enjoyable.

 Commonly Asked Questions